 Hi, Jim, and thank you for the question.

-You raised an important point.
+You raise an important point.

-Iran has posed a threat to its neighbors and to the United States for decades, going back for the United States all the way back to the 2003 invasion of Iraq when it was supplying deadly weapons that killed U.S. troops and the proxies that it has throughout the region.
+Going back for the United States, all the way back to the 2003 invasion of Iraq when it was supplying deadly weapons that killed U.S. troops and the proxies that it has throughout the region.

 And so we should be clear that this is a war that was started in part because of the threats that Iran poses to the international community.

-I think it's hard to answer what would have happened if the U.S. hadn't struck because At the time, the Iranians had an 86 year old Ayatollah as leader.
+I think it's hard to answer what would have happened if the U.S. hadn't struck because at the time the Iranians had an 86 year old Ayatollah as leader.

-We were starting to see fractures within the society about the future of the country.
+The society about the future of the country.

 Would it have gone a different way on its own had the strikes not happened?